saidvandeklundert/notes/python/concurrency/concurrency.md

+## Asyncio

+Asynchronous programming refers to running routines and not blocking to wait for their completion.
+The `io` in `asyncio` refers to dealing with non-blocking IO.

+A coroutine is a function that can be suspended and resumed.
+With coroutines, users have control over when the coroutine suspends the execution.

+Coroutines are used to enable concurrent execution of tasks.
+Many coroutines can be created at the same time.
+Coroutines are sometimes referred to as cooperative multitasking because the user chooses when a task is suspended.
+Preemptive multitasking, used in multithreading, is the opposite.
+Here, the operating system determines when a thread is suspended and resumed.

+Coroutines are more lightweight then a thread.
+Many coroutines can be run in a single process with a single thread.

+With `async def`, you create coroutine function.
+Coroutines can use couritine-specific expressions:
+- await: suspend the calling corouting and schedule the specified coroutine to execute.
+The caller will not resume untill the specified coroutine is done.
+- async for
+- async with

+Coroutines run on the event loop.
 ## Multithreading

 Every program runs in a process and has at least one thread that executes the program, the main thread.
 We can create additional threads to run things concurrently within the same process.
 In Python, this can be done using the `Thread` class.